neondatabase/website/content/docs/import/import-from-postgres.md

 - `5432` is the port number of the PostgreSQL instance.
 Neon uses this default PostgreSQL port number.
 - `neondb` is the name of the default Neon database.
 You can use this database or create your own.
 For instructions, see [Create a database](../docs/manage/databases#create-a-database).

-After you input the connection strings into the command, it will appear similar to the following:
+After you input the connection strings into your command, it will appear similar to the following:

 ```bash
 pg_dump postgres://<user>:<password>@<hostname>:5432/<dbname> | psql postgres://<user>:<password>@ep-polished-water-579720.us-east-2.aws.neon.tech:5432/<dbname>
 ```

-Run the command to import your data.
+Run the command in your terminal or command window to import your data.

-If you have multiple databases to import, each database must be imported separately.

 ## Use pg_dump with pg_restore